-The wage returns to higher education by skills and ability
+Hetergeneous returns to higher education

 College graduate (hollow circle) and non-graduate (filled) wages by type, arranged in cognitive (x-axis) and non-cognitive (y-axis) ability space.
 The value-label in white is the graduate wage premium in percentage terms.
 This data for this plot is females in the BCS1970.